-3.3 ELECTION OR RE-ELECTION OF THE CHAIRMAN OF THE BOARD OF DIRECTORS
+3.3 ELECTION OR RE-ELECTION OF THE CHAIRMAN OF THE BOARD OF DIRECTORS a.
+Ethos could not support the election or re-election of the nominee to the board of directors.

 VOTE FOR the proposal of the board of directors or of certain shareholders, however: